GnomeBern/Baudrillard/README.md

 # Multithreading and coroutines

-GeventThreadController - allows run pool greenlets into the threads
+GeventThreadController - allows run pool of greenlets into the threads